noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 [Hmmm.
 Let’s see.
 Of course, you can enjoy the scenery while washing your body, but you can also drink while soaking in the onsen.]

 “I see...
-I can prepare some “fruit wine” right away, would you like some?”
+I can prepare some fruit wine right away, would you like some?”

 [Eh?
 Ah, yes.
 I’d certainly love to have some if it’s alright with you.]